 Actuarial cost method Entry age normal Inflation 2.5% Salary increases 3.5% to 11.5% including inflation Discount rate 2.0% Retirees' share of benefit-related costs Zero Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements under GASB 68.
 Mortality rates-service retirees 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
-Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for mortality improvements subject to the floor.

-2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and a 3-year set-forward for females.
+Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and a 3-year set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.